 What contribution does the food and drink industry make?

-How international payments can affect the UK food and drink industry
+How international payments and exchange rates can affect the UK food and drink industry

 How we can help your business save money

-At moneycorp, every food and drink business is assigned an account manager who understands the ins and outs of your sector and will guide you through potential currency volatility to ensure you are offered a full range of foreign exchange solutions tailored to your business needs.
+Each of the food and drink businesses who partner with us are assigned an account manager who understands the ins and outs of their sector.
+They will guide you through periods of currency volatility and ensure that you are offered a range of foreign exchange solutions that are tailored to your business needs.

-These include the ability to lock in a prevailing exchange rate for up to two years with a currency forward contract (this may require a deposit), as well as the option to secure a market order and target a desired rate at which to make your payment.
-This is ideal if you are in no rush to make the payment and wish to wait for a potential currency movement, as we will automate your payment as soon as the rate reaches your set level.
+These FX solutions for the food industry include the ability to lock in a prevailing exchange rate for up to two years via currency forward contracts, as well as having the option to buy foreign currencies at a rate that suits your needs with an FX order.
+Such solutions are ideal if you are in no rush to make the payment and are willing to wait for currency exchange rates to turn in your favour.

 How has Covid-19 affected the food and drink industry?